bithisaha/classswork/README.md

 # classswork
-here some code i learned from class
+here some basic code i learned from class